kevin-q2/covid-wave-cluster/README.md

 Often these are computationally intensive processes which cannot be confined to notebooks.
 In that case, we also provide scripts to fully reproduce all of our exeriments within the `experiments` folder.

-So often in the notebooks you'll see that we import data from the `batch/` folder.
-In `batch/` we include sets of python scripts which can be run to collect that data.
-Again, those are often computationally intensive to run, so we also include folders `batch/state/data/` or `batch/country/data` with data for precomputed segmentations, pairwise distance matrices, and cluster analysis information.